Using Resonate Device Initializer in Device-Discovery Mode

 .

-3. Open a Command Prompt or PowerShell window, navigate to the directory, and run the following:
+4. On the Windows machine with the executable, open a Command Prompt or PowerShell window, navigate to the folder, and run the following command:

 Replace